 If you have been a local authority tenant for at least two years (or at least five years if you first became a local authority tenant on or after 18 January 2005), you will usually have the right to buy your home at a discounted price.

 Some tenants of housing associations in England and Wales have the right to buy their homes.
 In England and Wales, this is called the right to acquire.

-In Scotland, if you are a Scottish secure tenant with your council or registered social landlord, you may have the right to buy your home at a discount.
-This is called the right to buy.
-Your right to buy will depend on when your tenancy started.
+In Scotland, if you are a Scottish secure tenant with your council or registered social landlord, you may have had the right to buy your home at a discount.
+This was called the right to buy.
+The right to buy in Scotland ended on 1 August 2016.